-Individuals who are pregnant should be advised to avoid contact with known or suspected cases of measles, mumps and rubella infection and report any rash illness or contact with rash illness to their GP and/or midwife.
-Women who are lacking two documented doses of MMR should be immunised after their pregnancy, at the earliest opportunity and before any further pregnancies.
-Note: MMR can be given to breast-feeding mothers without any risk to their baby.
+Individuals who are pregnant should be advised to avoid contact with known or suspected cases of measles, mumps and rubella infection and report any rash illness or contact with rash illness to their GP or midwife (or both).
+Women who are lacking 2 documented doses of MMR should be immunised after their pregnancy, at the earliest opportunity and before any further pregnancies.
+Note: MMR can be given to breastfeeding mothers without any risk to their baby.

-Individuals who have a primary or acquired immunodeficiency state or who are currently, or were recently, on high dose immunosuppressive or biological therapy (see Chapter 6): consult appropriate specialist regarding the individual's immune status and suitability for receiving live MMR vaccine.
-Administration may be indicated in some cases - a PSD will be required.
+Individuals who have a primary or acquired immunodeficiency state or who are currently, or were recently on high dose immunosuppressive or biological therapy (see Chapter 6) should consult the appropriate specialist regarding the individual's immune status and suitability for receiving live

+(continued over page)
-Individuals who have been immunised against varicella, zoster or yellow fever within the last 4 weeks, or received blood products in the preceding 3 months, and do not require rapid protection against MMR, defer immunisation until appropriate interval (see Drug Interactions section).

-Individuals who are awaiting reading of a tuberculin (Mantoux) test, should delay MMR vaccination until the skin test has been read unless protection against measles is required urgently.
+Action to be taken if the MMR vaccine.
+Where administration of MMR is advised, a PSD will be individual is excluded required.
+Further information to guide suitability of the MMR vaccine for individuals living with HIV is available in Table 21.2, Chapter 21 of the (continued) Green Book.
+Individuals requiring immunisation against measles, mumps or rubella (or a combination of the 3) for occupational health reasons, should be referred back to their employer for appropriate management.
+Individuals who have been immunised against varicella, varicella zoster or vellow fever within the last 4 weeks, or received blood products in the preceding 3 months, and do not require rapid protection against MMR. should defer immunisation until the appropriate minimum interval has been observed (see Drug interactions section).
+Individuals who are awaiting reading of a tuberculin (Mantoux) test should delay MMR vaccination until the skin test has been read, unless protection against measles is urgently required.
 Individuals suffering acute severe febrile illness should postpone immunisation until they have recovered; immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged.

-Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as appropriate.
+Seek appropriate advice from the local Screening and Immunisation Team. local Health Protection Team or the individual's clinician as appropriate.
 The risk to the individual of not being immunised must be taken into account.
 Document the reason for exclusion and any action taken in the individual's clinical records.

-Continued over page Action to be taken if the patient is excluded continued

 Inform or refer to the GP or a prescriber as appropriate.
-Action to be taken if the patient or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration.
-For further information on consent see Chapter 2 of the 'Green Book'.
-Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications.
-Document advice given and the decision reached.
+Action to be taken if the Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration.
+Where a person individual, parent or carer declines treatment lacks the capacity, in accordance with the Mental Capacity Act 2005, a decision to vaccinate may be made in the individual's best interests.
+For further information on consent, see Chapter 2 of the Green Book.
+Advise the individual, parent or carer about the protective effects of the vaccine, the risks of infection and the potential complications.

+Document the advice given and the decision reached.

 Inform or refer to the GP or a prescriber as appropriate.

-Arrangements for referral for medical advice As per local policy
+Arrangements for referral for medical advice

+As per local policy